 - 18. Enter the Primary Key in the Primary Key field.
 Primary is the name of the field on the basis of which target database table is updated.
-Primary key is only - 19.
+Primary key is only used, when the database schema is used with database target. - 19.
 Click [+] to expand Advanced Properties.
 Advanced properties of the Database Schema are displayed (see Figure 7.38).